pagyP/bgp-learning-lab/BGP-Lab-Student-Guide.md

 - Advertise the same network from both routers (e.g., both advertise `10.99.99.0/24`).
 - Observe which path is chosen and why (based on BGP attributes).
+- Can you make one path more preferred by adjusting attributes like local preference or AS path?

 ### Exercise 8: View and Interpret BGP Messages